-7.5.1.1 Overtime for all FLSA non-exempt employee classifications (including part-time and extra help) is defined as:

-- Time worked in excess of eighty (80) hours in any work period (See 8.2 below).
-Time worked does not include paid compensatory time off. - Time worked on a non-scheduled workday and time worked in excess of regularly scheduled hours on a workday (full-time employees only). - 7.5.1.1.1 The minimum hours scheduled as a regular workday will be eight (8) hours. - 7.5.1.1.2 The maximum hours scheduled as a regular workday will be twelve (12) hours.
+- 7.5.1.1 Overtime for all FLSA non-exempt employee classifications (including part-time and extra help) is defined as: - Time worked in excess of forty (40) hours in any workweek (See 8.2 below).
+Time worked does not include paid compensatory time off.
+Employees will not be compensated for time worked in excess of forty (40) hours, if those hours equal the same number of hours that an employee receives overtime based on the paragraph below. - Time worked on a non-scheduled workday and time worked in excess of regularly scheduled hours on a workday (full-time employees only), unless these additional hours worked do not exceed any paid compensatory time off used in the workweek. - 7.5.1.1.1 The minimum hours scheduled as a regular workday will be eight (8) hours. - 7.5.1.1.2 The maximum hours scheduled as a regular workday will be twelve (12) hours.